hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 - `TokenReject` transaction - exposes `TokenRejectTransactionBody` proto
 - `Token?Flow` that supports rejection and dissociation to make it easier for devs

+The SDKs must update the `TransactionRecord` to return the following information
+- `new_pending_airdrops`

 ### MAPI (Mirror Node API)

 - New `/api/v1/accounts/{senderIdOrEvmAddress}/airdrops/outstanding` - List of outstanding airdrops sent by `senderIdOrEvmAddress` which have not been claimed by recipients